11 Best Tourist Spots in Siquijor, Philippines

 The Cambugahay Falls is one of the most beautiful tourist attractions in Siquijor.
 These waterfalls form a three-tiered tumble of water that works its way down the lush jungle backdrop before forming its dazzling turquoise catch basin.

-Whether you’re a photographer, wild swimming fanatic, or a daredevil, the Cambugahay Falls has something for everyone.
+Whether you’re a photographer, a wild swimming fanatic, or a daredevil, Cambugahay Falls has something for everyone.

 There is a swing where you can perfect your best Tarzan impression and fling yourself into the water.
 If that’s not for you then you can hire some rubber rings or float on the bamboo raft.